-1.73The granting, confirmation, and control of armorial bearings (coats of arms) and other heraldic devices fall within the Sovereign's prerogative as the “Fount of all Honour”.
-Her Majesty's Lieutenants, in exercising this prerogative in New Zealand, are the Earl Marshal and the Kings of Arms (College of Arms).
+1.76The granting, confirmation, and control of armorial bearings (coats of arms) and other heraldic devices fall within the Sovereign's prerogative as the “Fount of all Honour”.
+The Sovereign has delegated this prerogative in New Zealand to the Earl Marshal and the Kings of Arms (College of Arms).

-1.75The use of state, royal, and vice-regal emblems is protected by the Flags, Emblems, and Names Protection Act 1981.
+1.78The use of state, royal, and vice-regal emblems is protected by the Flags, Emblems, and Names Protection Act 1981.
 The Ministry for Culture and Heritage is responsible for the administration of this Act.
 The New Zealand Herald of Arms advises on matters relating to the use of such emblems where the proposed use requires consideration of heraldic matters.

 1.79Information on heraldry and the role of the New Zealand Herald of Arms Extraordinary can be found on the Department of the Prime Minister and Cabinet's website.